We buy all types of coins and paper money — from individual collectible coins to complete collections and estates.

 Gold Coins

-Proof and Collector Coins
+Proof & Collector Coins

-Some proof coins and mint sets carry collector value, while others trade closer to their metal value or original issue price.
-Value depends on the specific coins, condition, and demand.
+Some carry collector premiums, while others trade closer to metal value or original issue price.

 How We Value Your Coins

-Dealer pricing guides
+- Dealer pricing guides

-Recent auction results
+- Recent auction results

-Current gold and silver market conditions
+- Current gold and silver markets

-Collector demand and market activity
+- Collector demand

 Are my old coins worth anything?

-Should I clean my coins before bringing them in?
+Should I clean my coins?

-Do you buy coin collections?
+Do you buy collections?